Corn snakes need to bathe and soak in water to keep them healthy. There’s much more to giving corns access to water than just staying clean.

-How to Bathe a Snake
+How to Soak a Corn Snake

 Every vivarium should have a bowl of water.
-This bowl isn’t just for drinking, but also bathing.
+This bowl isn’t just for drinking, but also soaking.
 Preferably, put a bathing bowl in a separate enclosure.
 This allows you a chance to sterilize and dry the living space.

 That’s normal.
 You don’t have to wash them with soap or shampoo.
 Trust in your corn snake to know what they need to do.

 After about 10-15 minutes, your corn is probably ready to come out.
 If you notice that it is agitated and can’t get out of the bowl on its own, you should give the snake a helping hand.